 Frieze Masters showcased six thousand years of art by bringing together more than 130 leading modern and old master galleries from around the world.
 From Degas and Renoir to Man Ray and Dorothea Lange, the breadth of work on display was astonishing.
 Highlights included the post-war abstract paintings by Joe Overstreet and the non-traditional textile works by Lenore Tawney.

 This year, like Frieze London, Frieze Masters was split into three major sections.
 The main hub of commercial galleries; Spotlight, which highlights undervalued artists; and Collections, which introduces new work to the fair.

-Perfectly framing and then linking the two exhibitions is Regent’s Park itself; visitors can stroll and linger admiring Frieze’s Sculpture Park while absorbing this year’s spectacular autumn colours.
+Perfectly framing and then linking the two exhibitions is Regent’s Park itself; visitors can stroll and admire Frieze’s Sculpture Park while absorbing this year’s dramatic autumn colours.